cnvandev/dynamo/README.md

 There are a few caveats from doing it this way, I'd love to be able to work around them but I haven't yet figured out a method to do so:

 1. The only thing here which I would consider not-immediately-obvious is that your named parameters **must** go last - it's a caveat of the **kwargs stuff in Python.
 2. You gotta give all the non-closed tag functions something.
 If you want an empty `<p></p>`, toss in an empty string like `p("")`.
 Throw it a bone, y'know?

-Formatting is also iffy.
+3. Some HTML tags are reserved keywords or functions in Python - it's a bummer.
+They are `del`, `input`, `map`, and `object`; in addition, `class` is a reserved keyword and can't be used in tag attributes.
+You'll be needing it all over the place if you want to generate any HTML of consequence, so to get around that limitation, use a capital letter at the start of the word and everthing will be A-OK.

+Formatting is also iffy, as you can undoubtedly see.
+It doesn't indent for you or do newlines in a satisfactory way, nor does it let you config how any of that happens.
+I'll be looking into this, I'm just letting you know it's not the best as of right now.

 The syntax style is inspired by (and owes a lot of credit to) the absolute classic Perl module CGI.pm (https://github.com/markstos/CGI.pm), which uses an